2006 Weston High School shooting: Perpetrator

-While in prison, Michael Caldwell from Middleton, Wisconsin diagnosed Eric with attention deficit hyperactivity disorder.
+In prison, Michael Caldwell, a Middleton psychologist hired by Hainstock's public defenders, diagnosed Eric with ADHD, depression, and features of borderline personality disorder after having spent seven hours with Hainstock on three occasions and reviewing records of Hainstock's past.
+Hainstock had engaged in self-harm as a result of his negative self-image.

 Imprisonment

-Hainstock was charged with first-degree murder by the Sauk County District Attorney's office, and was found guilty on August 2, 2007.
-He was sentenced to life imprisonment, and will be eligible for parole in 2037 when he is 46 years old.
+Hainstock was charged with first-degree murder by the Sauk County District Attorney's office.
+He was found guilty on August 2, 2007, and sentenced to life imprisonment.
+He will be eligible for parole in 2037 when he is 46 years old.

 Hainstock is currently serving his sentence at Oshkosh Correctional Institution after previously being incarcerated at the Green Bay Correctional Institution in Green Bay, Wisconsin.
 While in prison, he has allowed Isthmus to share his story.
 He has written a ten-page letter with the help of his cellmate.
 According to Hainstock, he has gained 50 pounds, his reading went from a fourth-grade level to a tenth-grade level, and he is working on his GED.
 Hainstock's father and stepmother Priscilla visit him about every month.
 In his letter, Hainstock takes responsibility for what he did, but he believes that he is not to blame for everything.
 In October 2008, Hainstock's supportive cellmate at Green Bay was reassigned without any official explanation.

+While imprisoned, Hainstock wrote his own cookbook, "The Wisconsin Prison Cookbook: 33 Step-by-Step Recipes to Free Your Taste Buds", which was published on November 11, 2019 by Winding Hall Publishers.

+Eric's father, Shawn, died March 1, 2023, in Lavalle, Wisconsin.